Skip to main content

 Protocol Fees

 Fees are deducted from the transferAmount before crediting the ETA.
-The amount credited is:
+With the BPS divisor of 16,384:

-Protocol fee configuration is set on-chain by the pool admin and may vary per pool.
-The current default is a small fixed base fee plus a 0.3% commission.
+Protocol-fee configuration is set on-chain by the pool admin and may vary per pool.
+The current default is a small fixed base fee plus a 35-bps commission.
+See Pricing for full details.

 In most cases, direct deposits from your own ATA to your own ETA carry zero protocol fees — the baseFee and commissionBps are both set to 0 for standard self-shielding.
 Fees may apply for deposits routed through relayers or for specific pool configurations.